BobbyYan06/MusicSheetHub/README.md

 View all available music sheets on the **Sheets** page.
 The page displays 12 sheets per page with Previous and Next buttons for easy navigation.

 ### Search
-Use the search bar to find sheet music by instrument, genre, or composer quickly and efficiently.
+Use the search bar to find sheet music by sheet name, or composer name quickly and efficiently.

 ### Preview Before You Download or Favourite
 View sheet previews (image or PDF) to see what you’re getting.